cdot/Squirrel/README.md

    - encrypts *everything* that it stores, sends or receives
    - doesn't require a special website to store stuff (it can use a number of different online cloud services as a store, and you can even add more)
    - uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
-   - uses image steganography to mask its use
+   - can use image steganography to mask its use
    - caches your encrypted safe locally, so you don't need to be online to use it
    - works with all modern browsers
    - is entirely open source, allowing you to inspect, and if you want, propose modifications to the code